-- Identify and address complexity to subjects, sites and study before protocol approval
+- Identify and address complexity to patients, sites and study before protocol approval

 - Increase likelihood of successful implementation of a protocol